-The first unit jointly developed in a new company
+The first unit jointly developed in a new company for non-apparel

-JUKI TECHNOSOLUTIONS CORPORATION was established in July 2022 through the merger of JUKI's non-apparel-related departments and Meiryo Technica equipment for non-apparel applications.
+JUKI TECHNOSOLUTIONS CORPORATION was established in July 2022 through the merger of JUKI's non-apparel-related departments and Meiryo Technica Corporation, a wholly owned subsidiary of Mitsubishi Electric Corporation.
+Meiryo Technica is renowned in the industry for its strong expertise in sewing equipment for non-apparel applications.
 We have developed a specification that allows the retrofitting of JUKI's technologically unique automatic bobbin thread winding and feeding device to the electronic pattern sewing machine formerly produced by Mitsubishi Electric (PLK-J series).
-Four sewing machine
+Four sewing machine models with full-rotary, double-capacity hook specifications will be released.